-The units will immediately and automatically separate upon issuance, and each of the common stock and Offered Warrants will trade separately.
-We are in the process of applying to list common stock and the Offered Warrants on The NASDAQ Capital Market.
-We have reserved the symbols "OPGN" and "OPGNW" for such listings.
+We are in the process of applying to list our common stock on The NASDAQ Capital Market.
+We have reserved the symbol "OPGN" for such listing.

 We are an "emerging growth company" under applicable Securities and Exchange Commission rules and will be subject to reduced public company reporting requirements.